Meteorological history of Hurricane Harvey: Texas landfalls and subsequent stalling

 Harvey officially made landfall at 03:00 UTC on August 26 on the northern end of San José Island, 6 mi east of Rockport, Texas, at its peak strength.
-This made Harvey the first storm to strike the United States at Category 3 intensity or higher since Hurricane Wilma in 2005, the strongest in terms of wind speed to hit the country since Charley in 2004, and the first hurricane to strike Texas since Ike in 2008.
+This made Harvey the first storm to strike the United States at Category 3 intensity or higher since Hurricane Wilma in 2005.
+It was the strongest in terms of wind speed to hit the country since Charley in 2004, and the first hurricane to strike Texas since Ike in 2008.
 Harvey also became the first major hurricane in the state since Bret in 1999, as well as the strongest in Texas since Celia in 1970.
 A storm surge of 6–10 ft was recorded between Port Aransas and Matagorda.
 Weakening began as the eye of Harvey moved further inland, and Harvey made a subsequent landfall on the northeastern shore of Copano Bay at 06:00 UTC with slightly lower winds of 110 kn.
 The weakening process accelerated as it slowly progressed northwest, with Harvey falling to minimal hurricane strength by 15:00 UTC as the central inner core collapsed and the eye disappeared from visible satellite imagery.
 Harvey's movement slowed to a crawl as the cyclone became trapped between two ridges to its east and west, which generated light steering currents that prevented any fast movement.
 Later that day, Harvey weakened to a tropical storm as the central convection continued to warm.
 As Harvey barely moved and continued dropping rain, catastrophic and record-breaking flooding occurred in the southeastern portion of the Lone Star state.
 During this time, a total of 52 tornadoes touched down, half of which occurred within or near Greater Houston.
 The strongest was rated EF2 on the Enhanced Fujita scale, which touched down near Evangeline, Louisiana on the evening of August 29.
 All of the other tornadoes were ranked at EF0 or EF1 intensity.